Teenage Mutant Ninja Turtles III: Reboot

 After Viacom bought the franchise in 2009, Paramount Pictures produced and released a reboot in 2014.

 Home media

 As with both of the previous films, the British PG version was censored due to usage of forbidden weapons (Michelangelo's nunchaku).
 For these scenes, alternate material was used.
 The cuts were waived for the DVD release.

 The German theatrical and video version was based on the censored UK cut; the DVD is uncut.

 The film was released to VHS and Laserdisc in 1993.

 The film has been released on DVD, and also two Blu-ray box sets with both of its predecessors.
 Some home media releases label the film as Teenage Mutant Ninja Turtles III: Turtles in Time on their front cover.

-In 2025, Arrow Video has announced that it will release the film on both 4K Ultra HD Blu-ray and Blu-ray formats, along with its predecessors, in the United Kingdom, the United States and Canada.
+In December 2025, Arrow Video released the film on both 4K Ultra HD Blu-ray and Blu-ray formats, along with its predecessors, in the United Kingdom, the United States and Canada.